Cookouts, meeting friends out on the town, outdoor events — it all adds up quickly!

 6. Break Out Your Two-Wheeler

-Dust off that bike that’s been hanging in your garage for months and get to spinning outdoors.
+Dust off that bike that’s been hanging in your garage for months or get a great budget bicycle and get to spinning outdoors.
 If you have a toddler, consider springing for a bike seat so they can enjoy it, too.
 (My three year old loves riding behind me on my bike.)

 It provides everyone a nice breezy way to exercise, and toddlers love it because it’s an experience they can only have with you.
 Just don’t forget the helmets!